NIGMS/Biomedical-Imaging-Analysis-using-AI-ML-Approaches/README.md

 * **Test Data**: Unseen data over which machine learning model performance is evaluated.

-* **Validation Data**: Validation data is obtained from the training data and is used as part of the training process to reduce the bias in the model.
+* **Validation Data**: Data that is obtained from the training data and is used as part of the training process to reduce the bias in the model.

-* **Tensor**: Tensors are multidimensional vectors.
+* **Tensor**: A multidimensional vector.

-* **Parameter**: A parameter is a configuration variable that is internal to the model and whose value can be estimated from data.
+* **Parameter**: A configuration variable that is internal to the model and whose value can be estimated from data.

-* **Hyperparameter**: Hyperparameter is a configuration that is external to the model and whose value cannot be estimated from data.
+* **Hyperparameter**: A configuration that is external to the model and whose value cannot be estimated from data.

-* **Epoch**: Epoch defines the number times that the learning algorithm will work through the entire training dataset.
+* **Epoch**: The number times that the learning algorithm will work through the entire training dataset.

-* **Batch Size**: The batch size is the number of samples processed before the model is updated.
+* **Batch Size**: The number of samples processed before the model is updated.
 The size of a batch must be more than or equal to one and less than or equal to the number of samples in the training dataset.
 Smaller batch sizes may cause the model to be less generalizable (overfitted) but large batch sizes are computationally more expensive and require more memory.
  </p>
  <br />